VincentKetelaars/rss-torrent-reader/README.md

 rss-torrent-reader
 ==================

 This python project uses rss torrent feeds to find torrents to download base on imdb csv input.
 The HTML interface allows you to designate movies / series to be downloaded or not.
-This program has only been tested on Ubuntu 12.04, using python 2.7.
+You will need python 2.7 to run the program.
+It has successfully been tested on Ubuntu 12.04 and Windows 8.

 ### CURRENT